moayyadfaris/Kuybi/docs/README.md

-# 📚 Susanoo NestJS Documentation
+# 📚 Kuybi NestJS Documentation

-Welcome to the Susanoo NestJS API documentation.
+Welcome to the Kuybi NestJS API documentation.
 This directory contains comprehensive guides, implementation details, and architectural decisions for the enterprise-grade NestJS backend.

 ---